 In the table below, the variance at the crossover before and after the application of the sea state bias correction is reported, together with the values reported by Gaspar et al., 1994, who estimated the coefficients of Fu-Glazman model (a representation that depends on significant wave height and wind) on a global scale.
 We also report the results of a high-rate sea state bias correction derived for the standard product of Jason-1 mission in the North Sea by Passaro et al., 2018b.
-The variance explained by the sea state bias correction of Jason-1 and more than the one explained by Gaspar et al., 1994.
+The variance explained by the sea state bias correction in ALES+ SAR is at the same level of the one explained by the high-rate sea state bias correction of Jason-1 and more than the one explained by Gaspar et al., 1994.
 This is expected, since Passaro et al., 2018 demonstrated that the application of the SSB at high-rate is one way to reduce the intra-1Hz correlation between the retracked parameters.
 Notably, the crossover variance from ALES+ SAR is lower than in Jason-1, which signals the higher precision of SAR altimetry and of the ALES+ SAR retracking.

-Dataset XO var before SSB (cm ) XO var after SSB (cm^2) Variance explained Gaspar et al. (1994) 127.7 120.4 6% SGDR Jason-1 Mediterranean Sea 135.6 108.4 20% ALES+ SAR Sentinel-3a 106.0 84.9 20%
+Dataset XO var before SSB (cm^2) XO var after SSB (cm^2) Variance explained Gaspar et al. (1994) 127.7 120.4 6% SGDR Jason-1 Mediterranean Sea 135.6 108.4 20% ALES+ SAR Sentinel-3a 106.0 84.9 20%